AI Use Cases/Law Firms

 Is our IT & Cybersecurity data kept secure during this process?

 Yes.
-The system operates on SOC 2 Type II infrastructure with zero-retention LLM policies - no training data leaves your environment or trains public models.
+The system runs inside your own environment under your existing security controls, with zero-retention AI policies - no training data leaves your environment or trains public models.
 All matter metadata, file classifications, and privilege indicators remain encrypted in transit and at rest.
 The AI applies legal-domain logic locally to your data; billing insights and recommendations are the only outputs transmitted outside your infrastructure.
 Compliance with ABA Model Rules, state bar ethics requirements, and GDPR is built into the model architecture, not bolted on afterward, ensuring attorney-client privilege and regulatory obligations are respected throughout analysis.

 What is the timeframe to deploy AI cloud cost optimization?

-Typical deployment takes 10-14 weeks from contract signature to production go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve API connectivity setup with your cloud providers and matter management systems; weeks 3-5 focus on privilege rule configuration and compliance validation with your General Counsel; weeks 6-10 include model training on your historical cost and matter data; weeks 11-14 cover pilot testing with a single practice group and full system hardening.
-Most law firms see measurable results - first deprovisioning recommendations and cost allocation improvements - within 60 days of go-live, with full ROI realization by month 6.
+A rollout like this is scoped to show measurable results - first deprovisioning recommendations and cost allocation improvements - within 60 days of go-live, with full ROI realization by month 6.

 What are the benefits of using AI for cloud cost optimization in law firms?

-What is the typical deployment timeline for AI cloud cost optimization in law firms?
+Who is AI cloud cost optimization not a fit for in a law firm?

 Related Frameworks & Solutions